gitlabhq/gitlabhq/doc/raketasks/import.md

 ```

 `foo.git` needs to be owned by the git user and git users group.

+If you are using an installation from source, replace `/var/opt/gitlab/git-data`
+with `/home/git`.

 ### Run the command below depending on your type of installation: